|Known Hazards:||None known|

 Flowers; Leaves; Oil; Pollen; Root; Seed; Stem.

-The following notes are for other members of this genus, but they probably also apply to this species:- Roots – raw or cooked.
+Roots – raw or cooked.
 It can be boiled and eaten like potatoes or macerated and then boiled to yield a sweet syrup.
 The root can also be dried, ground into a powder and then used as a thickener in soups etc or added to cereal flours.
-Rich in protein, this flour is used to make biscuits, bread, cakes etc. Young shoots in spring – raw or cooked
+Rich in protein, this flour is used to make biscuits, cakes, bread etc. Young shoots in spring – raw or cooked

 Anticoagulant; Diuretic; Emmenagogue; Haemostatic.